livetrails/targetj/README.md

 }
 ```

-Here are all the event targets
+Here are all the event targets:
 1. **onResize**: Triggered on screen resize events.
 2. **onParentResize**: Activated when the parent’s width or height is updated.
 3. **onFocusEvent**: Triggered on focus events.